zkorum/.github/profile/README.md

 - _Privency.tech_ => a set of unopinionated digital identity tools that attempt to solve the dilemma between:
 	- **PRIV**acy, freedom and democracy on one side (example: protecting whistleblowers, proving that we are over 18 without giving away more information)
 	- transpar**ENCY**, control and justice on the other side (example: minimizing the trust needed in a third-party service, preventing cyber-bullies or money launderers to stay anonymous and go unpunished)
-- _Privency.org_ built on top of Privacy.tech => the very first privacy-preserving social network where 1 user = 1 verified human, providing bottom-up e-democracy tools such as reliable polls and voting
+- _Privency.org_ built on top of _Privency.tech_ => the very first privacy-preserving social network where 1 user = 1 verified human, providing bottom-up e-democracy tools such as reliable polls and voting

 Privency is a work-in-progress project that is actively built in public by @nicobao.